 The authors also say that a history of sexual violence may increase a person’s likelihood of smoking and having obesity, which are two other factors linked with hypertension.

 Michael J. McGrath, MD, Medical Director of The Ohana Luxury Alcohol Rehab in Hawaii, told Psych Central this study bolsters the argument of a strong tie between physical and mental health.
 He also said that trauma and cardiovascular issues are issues of correlation rather than causation.

 Other studies have shown a link between sexual trauma and women’s mental health.

 This particular study engaged primarily non-People of Color, with 95% identifying as non-Hispanic and white.

-Concern around the correlation of these two experiences likely traverses race and ethnicity, because of factors such as the following
+Concern around the correlation between these two experiences likely traverses race and ethnicity, because of factors such as the following:

 McGrath said that because of the prevalence of sexual violence and the known correlation between physical health and trauma, questions around these experiences should be included in routine health screenings.

 “Sexual trauma is often treated as a mental health issue, but it has a significant impact on physical health as well,” he said.
 “Sexual harassment is common, [and] it’s vital for primary care physicians to screen for a history of sexual harassment or trauma since this is a risk factor for cardiovascular disease.”

 While the prevalence of sexual violence on its own warrants increased conversation, policy, and continued research for the livelihood of women and AFAB individuals, the heightened risk of chronic disease pushes it further into the forefront of the conversation.